Writing Novels and Non-Fiction with Visual Studio Code

 Screenshot shows a chapter from Soldier

-Dec 2024 Update: This update comes nearly four years after the first draft.
+Feb 2025 Update: This update comes nearly five years after the first draft.
 I have now published a total of 16 full novels with this system (> 1M words!).

 TL;DR

-I used Microsoft’s Visual Studio Code to write novels.
+I use Microsoft’s Visual Studio Code to write novels and use a post-processing technique called QuillDrop to produce my upload ready document.
 A rather nerdy endeavor for an author of ancient history, and it turned out to be the best thing I ever did.
 My writing process is probably 30-40% faster than my previous methods, more pleasurable, and I’ve reduced final pre-production effort by 70-80% compared to what I did previously.

 Introduction